Jamcdonald120/Titancraft-Above-Wiki/docs/loot.md

 # Loot

-## Titansplinters

-The loot dropped from most events in the Above is Titansplinters.
-You can throw 9 Titansplinters on the table in front of Morgana on the spawn island and they will convert them into 1 Titanshard.

 ## Titanshards
+### Splinters

+The most frequent loot in the Above is the Titanshard Splinter.
+These cannot be redeemed on their own and must be converted to Titanshard Gems first.
+[Morgana](npcs/Morgana.md), the cleric of the Shrine of the Shattered Shard, will convert 9 Splinters into 1 Gem for you.
+Wandering Traders may offer a better exchange rate.

+### Gems

-Titanshards are a highly sought after currency on Titancraft.
-They can be traded at the well for special items with special enchantments that are available in the Above.
+Titanshard Gems are the highly sought after currency on Titancraft.
+They can be exchanged for a random reward at the Well in the Village, or exchanged for specific items with various traders around the Above.

 ## The well

 ### Weapons